 You should also create a strong and complicated password to protect your admin login page, with a unique and long username that only you can remember.
-That way, You add an extra security level to your blog, you can also learn how to protect and secure the WordPress login page, to avoid big mistakes that newbies make.
+That way, You add an extra security level to your blog.

 When you’re ready, save your username and password in a safe place and click the ”install” button (you can also check the “limit login attempts” that’s a plugin), and the final result will be the page with your blog address, and the admin login page URL as below:

-Now, you have just installed your blog, and you can login to your dashboard to start editing your settings or simply creating posts.
-To access your login page, add wp-admin at the end of your blog address, it should look like:
+Now, you have just installed your blog, and you can log in to your dashboard to start editing your settings, or simply creating posts.
+To access your login page, add wp-admin at the end of your blog address, it should look like this: